KidsfestUKby Romany, September 22nd 2012

 (http://www NULL.KidsfestUK NULL.org NULL.uk)The festival by kids, for kids

-When: The festival was not run in 2012 but it is hoped that the organisers will bring it back in 2013.
+When: The festival was last run in 2011.
 Keep checking the official website for details.

 Location: Bishops Meadow, Farnham, Surrey